annaterzian/annaterzian/README.md

 # Hi, I'm Anna! 👋

 ## About Me
-👨‍💻 I'm a unique blend of a Software Developer and Animator, specializing in the dynamic fields of Web Design and Rotoscoping.
-My journey in technology has led me to explore the intersection of code and creativity, allowing me to craft interactive web experiences with a touch of artistic flair.
+👨‍💻 I'm a Software Developer with a passion for AI, Machine Learning, and UX Design.
+My journey in technology has allowed me to explore the synergies between code and creativity, enabling me to develop innovative solutions that are both technically robust and user-friendly.

-As a Software Developer, I am adept at building responsive and user-friendly websites, always aiming to balance functionality with aesthetic appeal.
-My expertise in HTML, CSS, JavaScript, and various web frameworks empowers me to bring innovative designs to life.

-In the realm of animation, my focus on Rotoscoping has equipped me with a keen eye for detail and motion.
-This skill not only enhances my web designs but also allows me to create engaging visual content that resonates with viewers.

-Combining these disciplines, I strive to create digital experiences that are not only technically sound but also visually captivating.
-Whether it's developing a sleek website or animating a complex scene, my goal is to push the boundaries of what's possible at the convergence of coding and art.

-🌟 Main interests: Crafting interactive web experiences, exploring new animation techniques, and continuously learning about the latest trends in technology and design.
+As a developer, I specialize in building scalable applications using a variety of programming languages and frameworks, including Python, Java, JavaScript/TypeScript, and C/C++.
+My technical toolkit also includes extensive experience with React, Node.js, and popular data science libraries like pandas and NumPy.

+## What I Do
+- **AI & Machine Learning**: I leverage AI and NLP technologies to create intelligent applications that can process and understand human language.
+My work in this field includes fine-tuning models for backend deployment and integrating AI-driven features into web applications.
+- **Web Development**: I build responsive and user-centric web applications, focusing on delivering seamless user experiences.
+My expertise in front-end and back-end technologies ensures that the products I create are both functional and aesthetically pleasing.
+- **UX Design**: With a strong foundation in design tools like Figma and Adobe Creative Suite, I bring a designer’s eye to every project.
+My goal is to create digital experiences that are intuitive, engaging, and visually compelling.

+🌟 Main interests:
+- Exploring the intersection of AI and User Experience.
+- Building scalable, responsive web applications
+- Continously learning about new technologies and design trends

+### Let's Connect
-Feel free to explore my projects and see where technology meets art!
+Feel free to explore my repositories and projects, where technology and creativity come together to push the boundaries of what's possible.
+Whether you're interested in AI, software development, or UX design, I’m always open to collaboration and new opportunities.

 [![built with Codeium](https://codeium.com/badges/main)](https://codeium.com)